The College of Medicine statement on professionalism (2005)

-- Protect and enhance your own health and wellbeing by identifying those stress factors in your professional and personal lives that can be managed by developing and practicing appropriate coping strategies.
+54. Protect and enhance your own health and well-being by identifying those stress factors in your professional and personal lives that can be managed by developing and practising appropriate coping strategies.

-(As declared by students during their White Coat Ceremony at the beginning of Phase A)
+(As declared by students during their White Coat Ceremony at the beginning of Year 1)